salesforcecli/plugin-packaging/messages/package_version_create_list.md

 # summary

-list package version creation requests
+List package version creation requests.

+# description

 Shows the details of each request to create a package version in the Dev Hub org.

 All filter parameters are applied using the AND logical operator (not OR).

-To get information about a specific request, run "<%= config.bin %> package:version:create:report" and supply the request ID.
+To get information about a specific request, run "<%= config.bin %> package version create report" and supply the request ID.

-# status-description
+# flags.status.summary

-filter the list by version creation request status
+Status of the version creation request, used to filter the list.

-# status-description-long

-Filters the list based on the status of version creation requests.

 # examples